This Is What A 21st-Century Police State Really Looks Like

 Taken along with government and corporate records, their accounts paint a picture of a regime that at once recalls the paranoia of the Mao era and is also thoroughly modern, marrying heavy-handed human policing of any behavior outside the norm with high-tech tools like iris recognition and apps that eavesdrop on cell phones.

 China’s government says the security measures are necessary in Xinjiang because of the threat of extremist violence by Uighur militants — the region has seen periodic bouts of unrest, from riots in 2009 that left almost 200 dead to a series of deadly knife and bomb attacks in 2013 and 2014.
 The government also says it’s made life for Uighurs better, pointing to the money it’s poured into economic development in the region, as well as programs making it easier for Uighurs to attend university and obtain government jobs.
 Public security and propaganda authorities in Xinjiang did not respond to requests for comment.
-China’s foreign ministry said it had no knowledge of surveillance measures put in place by the local government.
+China’s Foreign Ministry said it had no knowledge of surveillance measures put in place by the local government.

-“I want to stress that people in Xinjiang enjoy a happy and peaceful working and living situation,” said Lu Kang, a spokesperson for China’s foreign ministry, when asked why the surveillance measures are needed.
+“I want to stress that people in Xinjiang enjoy a happy and peaceful working and living situation,” said Lu Kang, a spokesperson for China’s Foreign Ministry, when asked why the surveillance measures are needed.
 “We have never heard about these measures taken by local authorities.”

 But analysts and rights groups say the heavy-handed restrictions punish all of the region’s 9 million Uighurs — who make up a bit under half of the region’s total population — for the actions of a handful of people.
 The curbs themselves fuel resentment and breed extremism, they say.